Computing Weighted Subset Transversals in $H$-Free Graphs: Weighted Subset Odd Cycle Transversal on -free graphs

-We can also prove that {\sc Weighted Subset Odd Cycle Transversal} is polynomial-time solvable for $(P_1+P_3)$-free graphs, but for the proof we first need some further definitions, results and a problem that we will reduce to.
+In this section, we will prove that {\sc Weighted Subset Odd Cycle Transversal} can be solved in polynomial time for $(P_1+P_3)$-free graphs.
+We will follow the framework of Section~\ref{s-general} but in a less strict sense.
+First we require some further definitions and preliminary results.